arbor-sim/arbor/doc/morphology.rst

 .. note::

-    The tag of the root sample is ignored when not using a spherical root, because it is the proximal end of any cable segment.
+    The tag of the root sample is ignored when not using a spherical root, because it can only be used as the proximal end of cable segments.

 Branches